 As the tallest building in San Francisco, Salesforce Tower is the new center of the city skyline.
-And as soon as January, the top of the tower will also become a work of public art, created by San Francisco artist Jim Campbell.
+And starting today, the top of the tower will also become a work of public art, created by San Francisco artist Jim Campbell.

 During the day, cameras installed around San Francisco will record movements like waves crashing on Ocean Beach, trees blowing in Golden Gate Park, and pedestrians crossing Market Street.
 At night, the images will be projected onto the top of Salesforce Tower like a visual diary of the day.
 The permanent installation is called “Day for Night.”
 Campbell says he named it after the filmmaking technique where a scene is lit during the day to make it look like it is night.

 Salesforce Tower is 1,070 feet tall and has 61 floors of office space wrapped in glass.
 But the top six floors, called the crown, are wrapped with over a hundred and thirty perforated aluminum panels.
 The components in “Day For Night” are installed directly into these panels, with about eighty pixels bolted to each piece of aluminum.
 In total, over 11,000 pixels will create a hundred-foot tall circular LED screen.

 Campbell says that, during a trip to Hong Kong, he watched the skyline blaze and blink like an elaborate LED light show, and thought that it wasn’t a very pleasant aesthetic.

 “So a part of me was: why am I creating this thing that I don’t necessarily believe in from an urban planning perspective?” he says.
 “On the other hand, I took that as a challenge, and said: Okay, what can I do in this skyline that will work, that will fit in without completely changing the skyline?
 I really don’t want to do something that I would call spectacular.
 I don’t want it to be flashy.”